 Ibaraki Prefecture also features Mount Tsukuba, a popular hiking spot with an elevation of 877 meters, Oarai Isosaki Shrine, famous for its’ torii gate that stands at the shore of the ocean, and Fukuroda Falls, widely regarded as one of the most beautiful waterfalls in Japan.

-Kanagawa – 神奈川
+Highlights of Kanagawa – 神奈川

 Kanagawa Prefecture is the sixth prefecture of the Kanto region and located just south of Tokyo.
 Its capital is Yokohama, the second most populated city in Japan after Tokyo.
 You can get to Yokohama from Shibuya in about 30 minutes!
 Sightseeing spots in Yokohama include Minato Mirai 21, one of the biggest Chinatowns in the world, a large traditional Japanese garden called Sankeien Garden, and Zoorasia.